FSBots/Rollo_Discord/README.md

 ## Version 0.1

-Currently in alpha state: are presents some minor bug and the bot couldn't be online h24/7
+Currently in alpha state: minor bugs are presents and the bot couldn't be online h24/7

 ### Requirements